 The silence that followed was so heavy Faith could almost feel it reach through the connection and wrap itself around her.
 Then Rick said in a measured tone, "You don't have an alarm system.
-Well, isn't that just great.
+Well isn't that just great.
 All right.
 Then definitely check all the locks.
 Windows too.
-Don't answer the land line.
+Don't answer the landline.
 I'll call your cell when I get in."
 "What is it you know that I don't?" she asked, trying to stifle the fear overtaking her.
 "What's going on and why is someone after me?"
 "I'll explain when I see you.
 But first you can answer some questions for me and we'll see where we go from there."
 The line went dead.
 Faith stared at it before hitting the End button.
 Then she leaned forward toward the computer.
 "Can you tell where this came from, Tia?"
 She shook her head.
 "It says Admin but that could be anything.
 It's got to be a false IP address.
 Call Andy.
 He can find out for you."
 "No. Not yet."
 She couldn't pull her eyes away from the screen.

 "Well, you can believe you're rattling someone's cage.
 And badly, if they're resorting to stuff like this."
 Tia snapped her fingers.
 "You haven't checked your answering machine."
 She pushed the button next to the blinking red light that showed fifteen messages waiting.
 As predicted, several were from Abigail Loudon.
 Two were from her publicist about a book tour.
 There were some from her parents wondering when she'd be home.
 Even one from Andy that made her sit up and take notice.
 "Curiosity got the better of me, Faith," his nasal voice droned on.
-"Most of the stuff I found I can tell you when you call but you should know that Mark Halloran spent a lot of down time with Joey Latrobe, his brother and their friends.
-Someone who should know-and who'll deny they ever told me-said there was even an offer on the table to join Phoenix when Mark's current hitch was up.
-Play this one close to the vest, please."
-"What?"
+"Most of the stuff I found I can tell you when you call but you should know that Mark Halloran spent a lot of downtime with Joey Latrobe, his brother and their friends.
+Someone who should know-and who'll deny they ever told me-said there was even an offer on the table to join Phoenix when Mark's current hitch was up."
+What did that mean?

 Mark surely had mentioned her to them, so why hadn't they recognized her name in connection with his?
 Because he only referred to her by her nickname?
 More than likely.
 Mark was very closemouthed about things like this.
 Part of his "keep things separated" philosophy.
+She'd have to call Andy and make sure he played this one close to the vest.

 The last message made the blood drain from Faith's face.